luisg1119/Guerrero-Luis-Portfolio/README.md

 ## About_me

 I am a full-stack web developer and software engineer.
 My primary focus is to learn and be challenged  through the utilization of multiple technologies and produce quality deliverables.
-I strive to produce reusable and documented work that has been optimized to perform.
+I strive to create reusable and documented work that has been optimized and tested.
 I take pride in my work and am confident I can make any vision a reality regardless of the tech stack.
-Please feel free to look around in the repository and see some of my public code that I have worked on during my free time for fun.
+Please feel free to look around in my repository and see some of my public code that I have worked on during my free time for fun.
 If you need to contact me please feel free to reach me at:
 	Luisguerrero120@Gmail.com

 Please note: I have worked on various other projects.
 What is viewable are just small code samples.